PhillipFitzpatrick/Professional-Penetration-Testing/Labs/Lab 1 Configuring lab environment/README.md

 ## Recommended Lab Setup:

 1. A hypervisor to allow us run virtual machines.
--- VMWare Workstation Pro
+-- VirtualBox (I'll be using version 6.1.26, I usually recommend VMWare Workstation Pro, but I can't currently get licences)
 2. A Linux VM
--- Kali Linux
+-- Kali Linux (I'll be using kali 2021.3, but any modern linux VM should be fine)
 3. An IDE for our coding
 -- VS Code
 4. Version control / Hosting